-- Applicant may be a graduate student of any nationality, in any discipline, currently enrolled in a PhD program in the United States
+- Applicant may be a graduate student of any citizenship, in any discipline, currently enrolled in a PhD program in the United States

 - Applicant must have successfully achieved PhD candidacy (ABD status) by the start of the proposed writing

 - Applicant must be a student member of ASEEES at the time of application